eZii-jester-data/isomorfeus-framework/ruby/isomorfeus-policy/README.md

-# hyper-policy
+# isomorfeus-policy
-Policy for Hyperstack
+Policy for Isomorfeus

 ## Installation
 take this from the repo
 then in your shell:
-`$ hyper-policy-installer`
+`$ isomorfeus-policy-installer`

-This will create directories and install a default gate handler in your projects `hyperstack/handlers` directory or `app/hyperstack/handlers`, depending on your config.
+This will create directories and install a default gate handler in your projects `isomorfeus/handlers` directory or `app/isomorfeus/handlers`, depending on your config.

 ## Usage
 You may modify the installed PolicyHandler.
 See the gate_handler.rb file.
 To create a policy for a class, name the policy after the class + 'Policy'.
 For example, for a class 'SuperDuper' the policy must be named 'SuperDuperPolicy'

-Place the policy file in your projects `hyperstack/policies` directory or `app/hyperstack/policies`, depending on your config.
+Place the policy file in your projects `isomorfeus/policies` directory or `app/isomorfeus/policies`, depending on your config.

 Policies get "compiled" so that errors in the policy definition get caught early on.
 Policy params get checked before the rules are executed.